-- Personnel
+- Personnel,

-- Benefits
+- Benefits,

-- Additional Professional Services (e.g., contract attorneys, contract non-attorney professionals, interpreters, investigators, social workers, etc.)
+- Additional Professional Services,

-- Travel
+- Travel.

-- Training
+- Training,

-- Insurance: These costs must reflect coverage levels as outlined in Attachment A, #7.
+- Insurance: These costs must reflect coverage levels as outlined in Attachment A, Section 7.
 Deductible amounts must be provided in the budget narrative.
-If the applicant wishes to propose different types and/or levels of coverage from those identified in Attachment A, #7, applicant should refer to section 4.6 C for details regarding the information that must be provided as part of an alternative insurance coverage proposal.
+If the applicant wishes to propose different types and/or levels of coverage from those identified in Attachment A, Section 7, applicant should refer to section 4.6 C for details regarding the information that must be provided as part of an alternative insurance coverage proposal;

-- Rent

-- Overhead